asg017/sqlite-ulid/README.md

 -- v0.1.0
 ```

-Or in Python, using the builtin [sqlite3 module](https://docs.python.org/3/library/sqlite3.html):
+In Python, you should prefer the [`sqlite-ulid` Python package](./python/sqlite_ulid/README.md).
+However, you can manually load a pre-compiled extension with the builtin [sqlite3 module](https://docs.python.org/3/library/sqlite3.html):

 ```python
 import sqlite3